delassus/HElib/examples/matmul_tutorial/tutorial.md

 ## Batched Linear Inference (demo 1)

-Our first application is to using a linear model to perform many predictions in parallel, where we want to keep the model encrypted.
+Our first application is using an encrypted linear model to perform many predictions in parallel.

 As linear model predictions correspond to dot products between the data and the model, we can achieve this functionality by letting our data form the columns of the plaintext matrix, and the encrypted model form the row vector.